-The best 55-inch TVs provide a great TV experience at a size that fits easily in most living rooms.
-Many people find that a 55-inch TV is a great fit for their circumstances without compromising their enjoyment of 4K resolution the way smaller screens might.
+The best 55-inch TVs offer a great TV experience that can fit into most living rooms.
+With a screen that's big enough to enjoy 4K resolution without filling up too much of a room, the 55-inch size is a great option for enjoying a full-featured 4K smart TV in rooms that aren't a good fit for larger screens.
 We've spent more than 100 hours reviewing dozens of TV models in the past year, and most of the best TVs out there come in a variety of sizes.

 - If size doesn't matter, check out the best 4K TVs of the year